 The physiology faculty is an interdepartmental and intercollege group drawn from the departments of animal science, biochemistry, clinical sciences, entomology, molecular and biomedical sciences, population health and pathobiology, poultry science, psychology, and zoology.
 The program emphasizes a broad and interdisciplinary approach and is designed to prepare individuals for careers in research and teaching.
-Experimental animals range, from insects and other invertebrates, through avian and aquatic species to large mammals.
+Experimental animals used in research include insects and other invertebrates, avian and aquatic species, companion and food producing animals.

-Admission Requirements: Students entering the graduate program in physiology should have a bachelor's degree in a related biological or physical science.
+Admission Requirements: Students entering the graduate program in physiology should have a Bachelor's degree in a related biological or physical science.
 Undergraduate courses should include physiology, biochemistry, organic chemistry, calculus, and physics.
 Each application package will be screened by the Admissions Committee.
 Factors considered for admission include: grade point average (3.0 is required for regular admission), GRE scores, undergraduate courses, letters of recommendation, and the willingness of a member of the Graduate Physiology faculty to serve as the applicant's advisor.
 Some prior research experience is highly recommended.

-Master's Degree Requirements.
-All Master's students are required to complete PHY 503, PHY 504, and BCH 553.
-Master of Science Degree: For a Master of Science degree a minimum of 30 semester hours of graduate work in the degree program is required, including a minimum of 20 hours of course work at the 500-800 level.
+Master's Degree Requirements: All Master's students are required to complete PHY 503, PHY 504, BCH 553, and a course in research ethics.
+Master of Science Degree: For a Master of Science degree a minimum of 30 semester hours of graduate work in the degree program is required including a minimum of 20 hours of course work at the 500-800 level.
 On average, the M.S. degree requires two to three years.
 Master of Physiology Degree: The non-thesis Master's degree (Master of Physiology) requires a total of 36 credits.
-On average, the M.O.P. degree requires two years.
+On average, the MOP degree requires two years to complete.